-But you don't have to live on a farm in Tennessee to craft a beautiful life...trust me.
-I lived 11 years in big city Dallas surrounded by concrete, traffic, and construction cranes.
-Still, I sought out every field of green grass, hiking trail, and wildflower.
-I've seen the beauty of humanity in the tiniest, poorest most remote villages in India, I've walked wide-eyed through slums in Africa and washed my hair in water wells with the most joyful children at my side.
-And there's one thing I've learned: it's harder to seek and find beauty, simplicity, freedom, and adventure when we're immersed in our everyday obligations, routines, and to-do lists.
-Yes, the real challenge is finding them right here in what one of my favorite authors, Shauna Niequist, calls "this pedestrian life."
+But trust me, you don't have to live on a farm in Tennessee to craft a beautiful life.
+While living for 11 years in big city Dallas surrounded by concrete, traffic, and construction cranes, I sought out every field of green grass, hiking trail, and wildflower.
+I've seen the beauty of humanity in the tiniest, poorest most remote villages in India and walked wide-eyed through slums in Africa.
+I’ve washed my hair in water wells with the most joyful children at my side.

-I can help you do that.
-Whether you live in the countryside, a bustling city, or total suburbia, I hope I can inspire you to see and appreciate your everyday life with fresh eyes.
+Whether you live in the countryside, a bustling city, or total suburbia, I hope you’ll join me in appreciating your everyday life with fresh eyes.
 We're in this together.

 ~ ~ ~ ~ ~

 A little more backstory?

 I grew up an Italian-American girl in New Jersey before venturing away from the northeast to attend Belmont University in Nashville.
 During my freshman year, I was known as "the Jersey girl blasting rap music" on our dorm hall but quickly embraced living in the South, woo'ed by the glory of '90s country music and middle Tennessee's rolling green hills.

 During and post-college, I worked in the Christian music industry on tour promotions and new album releases for artists such as Caedmon's Call, Bebo Norman, Third Day, and Jars of Clay.
 This was before the age of social media, so we used old-fashioned phone calls, posters, and message boards.